Better Together: Increasing Male Engagement in Gender Equality Efforts in Australia

 Gender equality won’t be achieved without significant male engagement.
 Corporate Australia remains far from reaching gender parity, so concerted action is still required to balance the scales.
 Given their predominance in leadership positions, men’s support is critical to achieving gender equality.

-In the past year, the proportion of female CEOs in ASX 200 companies went up from 5% to 7%, bringing the total number to 14.
+In the past year, the proportion of female CEOs in ASX 200 companies has increased.
 That’s important progress.
 But every step toward equality requires significant effort, rallied by a small base.
 Most parity programmes are run by women, for women.
 Meanwhile, executive meetings are overwhelmingly male.
 The issue of gender parity must become gender equal itself if we are to effect change.

 Research tells us that men show less support for gender equality initiatives than women.
 Why are they less engaged?
 Some men simply are just not interested in the issue or don’t want to advance gender equality.
 But those men are the minority.
 In fact, most men are engaged or want to be.
 Our research brings additional data to the discussion to propose actionable recommendations to increase the overall engagement of men and dispel myths.